Charles J. Guiteau: Trial and execution

-Guiteau was hanged on June 30, 1882, in the District of Columbia, just two days before the first anniversary of the shooting.
-Guiteau survived Garfield by nine months and eleven days.
-The night before, Guiteau was restless, tossing and turning in his cell.
+The night before his June 30 execution, Guiteau was restless, tossing and turning in his cell.
 That morning, he seemed calm.
 On the way to the gallows, Guiteau was accompanied by warden John S. Crocker, hangman Robert Strong, the Rev. W. W. Hicks, and four guards.
 His hands were tied.
 He tripped on the first step of the scaffold and stubbed his toe.
-On the scaffold, Hicks delivered a short prayer; then Guiteau read aloud from Matthew 10:28–41 (Guiteau's hands being tied, Hicks held the Bible open for him); then likewise delivered a "last dying prayer" in which he declared that God "did inspire the act for which I am now murdered" and predicted that "this government and this nation, by this act, will incur Thy eternal enmity," adding that "Thy divine law of retribution will strike this nation and my murderers."
+On the scaffold, Hicks delivered a short prayer; then Guiteau read aloud from Matthew 10:28–41 (Guiteau's hands being tied, Hicks held the Bible open for him); then delivered a "last dying prayer" in which he declared that God "did inspire the act for which I am now murdered" and predicted that "this government and this nation, by this act, will incur Thy eternal enmity," adding that "Thy divine law of retribution will strike this nation and my murderers."
 Guiteau also excoriated President Arthur as "a coward and an ingrate whose ingratitude to the man that made him and saved his party and land from overthrow has no parallel in history."
 Finally, Guiteau "chant[ed], in a sad, doleful style," a poem "that I wrote this morning about 10 o'clock" called "I Am Going to the Lordy", which he had written during his incarceration.
-(Note: "The Ballad of Guiteau," from Stephen Sondheim's musical Assassins, incorporates Guiteau's refrain "I am going to the Lordy / I'm so glad."
-Sondheim's lyrics also refer to Guiteau's well-shined shoes: he had sent his shoes to be blacked both before the assassination and on the morning of his execution.)
 Multiple times during the reading, Guiteau's voice faltered and he began sobbing, even stopping to lay his head on Hicks' shoulder.
 After he finished reading his poem, a black hood was placed over Guiteau's head.
-He shouted out "Glory!" three times.
-By prearrangement with Strong, Guiteau signaled that he was ready to die by dropping the paper; and the gallows trapdoor was sprung.
+He shouted out "Glory!" three times, and may have also said, "I come!
+Ready!
+Go!"
+By prearrangement with Strong, Guiteau signaled that he was ready to die by dropping the paper, and the gallows trapdoor was sprung at 12:40 PM.
 After only one sign of muscle contraction, Guiteau was cut down.
-Although the rope had broken his neck instantly with the fall, doctors noted that Guiteau's heart and pulse were still detectable, but within fourteen to sixteen minutes after the hanging, his heart and pulse slowed down, and stopped.
+Although the rope had broken his neck instantly with the fall, doctors found that Guiteau's heart and pulse were still detectable, but within approximately fifteen minutes, his heart and pulse slowed down and stopped.